Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 And then recently I noticed how uncomfortable I was starting to feel about all these good things.

-I started to notice how, frankly, unfamiliar and uncomfortable I was with this whole new level of wonderfulness and started to reflect on this and dig into it to figure out why.
-That’s when I remembered this concept called “the Upper Limit Problem” that psychotherapist Gay Hendricks PhD coined and started to get curious if this was playing out in my own life.
+I started to notice how, frankly, unfamiliar and uncomfortable I was with this whole new level of wonderfulness.
+I started to reflect on this and dig into it to figure out why.
+That’s when I remembered this concept called “the Upper Limit Problem” that psychotherapist Gay Hendricks PhD coined.
+And I started to get curious if this was playing out in my own life.

 Upper Limit Problems, according to my understanding of what Dr. Hendricks explains, assumes we have a sort of internal thermostat for how good we are willing to let ourselves feel.

-When we surpass our set “thermostat level,” we unconsciously or consciously act out in order to help regulate our internal emotional state back to a place where it feels more comfortable, more familiar.
+When we surpass our set “thermostat level,” we unconsciously or consciously act out.
+This is to help regulate our internal emotional state back to a place where it feels more comfortable, more familiar.
 That’s when Upper Limit Problems start to show up.

 Upper Limits Problems – or in other words, how much joy and goodness we’re willing to let ourselves experience before we start to self-sabotage – like most of our patterns and behaviours, were likely formed by some cluster of formative early life experiences and messages which showed and told us (implicitly or explicitly) “You’re only allowed to feel *this* much goodness.”